IBM/aspera-cli/README.md

 --entrypoint bash
 ```

-You may also probably want that files downloaded in the container are in fact placed on the host.
+You may also probably want that files downloaded in the container are directed to the host.
-In this case you need also to mount the shared transfer folder:
+In this case you need also to specify the shared transfer folder as a volume:

 ```bash
 --volume $HOME/xferdir:/xferfiles